 This course is designed to prepare the student to search, apply, interview and prepare for a professional internship in the wilderness leadership and experiential education field.
 Subjects covered include: defining and setting learning objectives and goals for the internship experience, developing a professional resume, writing cover letters, applying for internships, interviewing skills, professionalism on the job, and other professional job seeking skills.
-Students will develop and finalize reporting procedures and schedules with their advisors for the internship experience.
+Students will develop and finalize reporting procedures and schedules with their academic advisors for the internship experience.

-WLEE 392 Wilderness Leadership and Experiential Education: 6 Semester Hours Internship on-site agency professional.
+WLEE 392 Wilderness Leadership and Experiential Education: 6 Semester Hours Internship

+This course is comprised of the actual internship experience with an approved agency in outdoor and experiential education and approved broad-based job description for a minimum of 480 hours over a ten to twelve week period.
+It is supervised by the advisor of the student in the WLEE major and an on-site agency professional.
 Students are expected to complete regular and thoughtful internship journal entries, prepare and present an internship presentation, develop a portfolio for the experience, and write a reflection paper on the knowledge and future application of their learning.
 Prerequisite: WLEE 391 and approval of site by student's faculty academic advisor.